gmatt20/blog-preview-card-main/README.md

 I am learning to use much less resources when I am figuring out code.
 I have been able to solve most problems by myself but it would take longer to figure out.
 However, I do not mind the extra time and effort because I know that it goes a long way.

 I had difficulties with CSS and styling as usual.
 My main issues were having everything aligned perfectly.
-I have used the div element multipe times which has helped.
+I have used the div element multiple times which has helped.
 I am particularly concerned about CSS layout and aligning code.
 I have coded so that it is perfectly precise.
 This form of code is very particular, and I want to ideally make them general rather than specific.

 Otherwise, I have spent about 3 hours making the replica.
 I am very proud of it because I have used very minimal help and I have been able to solve most problems on my own!
 I have also sat down and completed this project in one sitting. which is a record for me.
 I enjoyed the process, even though I got frustrated along the way.
 But, I persisted, and look at what I did!